ONSdigital/dp/standards/HEALTH_CHECK_SPECIFICATION.md

 The health check should return 429 until the first checks have been run.
 After that, the codes returned should be based on the check status.
 It is the responsibility of whatever is monitoring the health check to provide a grace period on startup.

-If any check returns a `CRITICAL` status (see [check statuses below](#check-statuses) then the app should transition to a `429`.
+If any check returns a `CRITICAL` status (see [check statuses above](#check-statuses) then the app should transition to a `429`.
 After a timeout that can be set per app, the `429` will be downgraded `500`.
 This delay in marking the app as `500` is to allow the issue a chance to resolve on its own before moving to a `500` which will result in the app being killed.

-If any check returns a `WARNING` status (see [check statuses below](#check-statuses) then the app should transition to a `429`.
+If any check returns a `WARNING` status (see [check statuses above](#check-statuses) then the app should transition to a `429`.
 In this situation, the timeout does not apply and the app will continue to return a `429` until the status of the checks changes.

 Any status code ≥ 400 && != 429 will be treated as a failure.